santoslab/case-tool-assessment-4/readme.md

   SendOutputs // release output port values to communication infrastructure

   While (true)
+    // wait for scheduling here...
+    // ... when scheduled...
     ReceiveInputs // receive/freeze inputs from communication infrastructure ..do one cycle of application behavior..
     SendOutputs // release output port values to communication infrastructure
 ```

-This achieves a receive/compute/send patterns for the tasks.
+This achieves a receiveInput/compute/sendOutput patterns for the tasks.
 In a simplified view, each task runs to completion and finishes within its declared WCET (which seems similar to Microkit budget).

 In AADL, the two basic task types: periodic (time-triggered) and sporadic (event port triggered).